somosnlp/somosnlp.org/pages/hackathon/index.en.md

 ![Hackathon 2024 Poster](https://somosnlp.github.io/assets/images/eventos/240301_hackathon.jpg)

-The democratization of LNP in Spanish is the main objective of Somos NLP and we believe that one of the best ways to move towards this goal is by promoting the creation of more open NLP resources in our language.
+The democratization of LNP in Spanish is the main objective of SomosNLP and we believe that one of the best ways to move towards this goal is by promoting the creation of more open NLP resources in our language.

 Given the incredible revolution of LLMs, we want to focus this hackathon on two objectives:
 1. Create a **quality corpus that represents the varieties of Spanish of the 600M Spanish-speaking people.** 💛